 In 1941, Japan occupied Vietnam, but Japanese forces faced resistance from the indigenous people of the region.
 Ho Chi Minh, along with Viet Minh, organized a protracted resistance movement against the occupying forces, which got initial support from the USA, and Japan being the enemy country in the Second World War.
 Japan left the region after handing over the power of Vietnam to the nationalist force headed by Ho Chi Minh.
 He declared independence for Vietnam, but no sooner than Japan left the arena, France returned to reclaim the authority over the region.
-However, French colonial rule came to an end in 1954 after the defeat of the French at the Battle of Dien Bien Phu, which ended an eight-year war.
+However, French colonial rule came to an end in 1954 after the defeat of the, which ended an eight-year war.

 But what was accomplished after so much suffering, loss of humanity, money and resources?
 If we look back now, we will observe that a sea change has taken place in terms of the practice of Capitalism and the mode of governance in the Third World countries.